earlgreytech/neutron-spec/neutron-architecture.md

 * Stateless -- The contract can store no global storage state, aside from it's own bytecode.
 Noteably it can read external smart contract state and cause mutable side effects in other smart contracts by calling them
 * PureContract -- Every execution of this smart contract should be assumed to be pure, with no side effects. (requires Upgradeable, Stateless, and NonPayable flag)
 * NonPayable -- This smart contract should never be capable of holding coins
-* (optional/Qtum only) ApprovalContract -- Only valid on bare contract executions.
+* (Proposed/platform dependent) ApprovalContract -- Only valid on bare contract executions.
 Indicates that the execution will opt-in for ApprovalContract behavior

-Note it is not possible to modify ContractType after a smart contract has been deployed.
+Note it is possible to modify ContractType after a smart contract has been deployed by an upgrade.
+This allows for a single address to be used even when a smart contract undertakes a radical upgrade such as using a different VM for bytecode execution.

-The ContractStatus field will be stored separately from ContractType and will contain the following information:

-* Balance: u64 -- Balance in coins
-* AccountingID: [u8:40] -- UTXO ID (within Qtum, may vary in other blockchains) which holds the contract's balance
-* UpgradeCount: u32 -- Number of bytecode upgrades which the contract has undergone.
-Note this counts the number of executions which incurred one or more bytecode modifications.
-It does not count individual bytecode upgrades, for instance if a single execution led to 2 sections of bytecode being upgraded.
-Note this is Hypervisor controlled
-* ABIFormat: u8 -- The specific ABI which should be used for communication with this smart contract
-* ABIType: u64 -- An unverified declaration of the type of ABI this smart contract supports

-The ContractStatus state will be held in the key: `00 02`

-AccountingID in Qtum is composed of the following:

-* TransactionIDHash: u256 -- the txid
-* OutputNumber: u32 -- the output number
-* ExtraInfo: u32 -- May be used in legacy EVM to indicate an AALv1 controlled transaction??

-Proposed ABIFormats:

-* 0 -- NeutronABI
-* 1 -- Flat Ethereum ABI

-Proposed ABITypes:

-None yet, this will require thoughts about identifier standards.

-ContractStatus can be modified, but not without restrictions.
-Specifically, only ABIFormat and ABIType fields may be updated and requires a hypervisor specific upgrade method.
-This can not be modified in stateless, pure, or non-upgradeable smart contracts

-Note: In stateless blockchain models which do not incorporate a state database, all of these may be left at default values.

 Finally, the DeploymentInfo structure is data which is determined at deployment time of a smart contract and can otherwise not be modified.

-* DeploymentUTXO: [u8:40] -- The UTXO ID which deployed the current smart contract code.
-(TBD is this needed?)
 * InitialDeploymentHash: u256 -- A hash of the data which was used for the deployment of a transaction.
 Includes things like NeutronVersion, hypervisor specific data, and constructor input data.
 Used for "sub" contract deployment address generation
 * DeployedFrom: UniversalShortAddress -- The responsible party or contract for this address.
 For "responsible party", the first spent UTXO is used as the "creator".
 For a smart contract, the smart contract which directly made the Element API call to create or clone this contract.